Jason Zhi Liang

 My current research is about metaevolution, the use of evolutionary algorithms to tune the parameters of other evolutionary algorithms.
 For more about metaevolution and its applications to solving difficult real world control problems, see the following paper that I wrote.

 Liang, Jason Zhi, et al. "Image Based Localization in Indoor Environments."
 Computing for Geospatial Research and Application (COM.
 Geo), 2013 Fourth International Conference on.
 IEEE, 2013. c

 Liang, Jason Zhi, et al. "Reduced-complexity data acquisition system for image-based localization in indoor environments."
 Indoor Positioning and Indoor Navigation (IPIN), 2013 International Conference on.
 IEEE, 2013.

 Liang, Jason Zhi, et al. "Image-Based Positioning of Mobile Devices in Indoor Environments."
 Multimodal Location Estimation, Sprinter Gerald Friedland, Ed (2014).

 Liang, Jason Zhi, and Risto Miikkulainen.
 "Evolutionary Bilevel Optimization for Complex Control Tasks."
-Accepted to AAAI-15 Workshop on Algorithm Configuration.
+GECCO.
 2015.